timothypratley/power-turtle/resources/public/lessons/en/advanced/9-conj3.md

 ???

-* It's frustrating.
-* We just want to write code.
+* It's frustrating dealing with new tools when we just want to write code.

 ---
-class: middle

 # Getting started is hard